 , the highest cog railway in the world.
 The more adventurous types can choose to hike the 13 mile Barr Trail

-to the summit.
+the highway to the summit.
 Whatever your choice, your time with Pikes Peak Mountain is sure to be memorable.

 Find lodging, attractions and other things to do, all with the beautiful backdrop of Pikes Peak mountain.